 - Practice previous years’ question papers & know the question patterns.

-- Have a knowledge of the important issues in news
+- Have a knowledge of the important issues in the news.

-There is plethora of information in ‘The Hindu’, however this is what is relevant from UPSC point of view & deserves your focus:
+There is a plethora of information in ‘The Hindu’, however, the following are what are relevant from UPSC point of view & deserve your focus:

 - Any judgement or ruling /remark by the Supreme Court or the High Court is important.
 Also, understand the relevance in the syllabus of the judgement you note down.
 Find its relation with subjects like Geography /History /Economics/Polity.